RoBoTJTech/bbb-snappy-enable-uarts/oem-snap/readme.md

 #robotjtech-bbb-oem.snap

-You can use this pre-built oem snap to build a Beagle Boone Black Snappy Core Image that has uarts 0,1,2 and 4 enabled
+You can use this pre-built oem snap to build a BeagleBone Black Snappy Core Image that has uarts 0,1,2 and 4 enabled

 *To build the image run:*